Harteex/ExLauncher/Docs/Theming/docs/viewref.md

 ## State

-Shows and hides child views depending on a state.
+Shows and hides child views depending on a state. **NOTE**: For this view you should not provide width/height or other attributes.

 #### stateSelected
 If the item is selected or not.
 Acceptable values: **true**, **false**